ssln-arun/mern-authentication/README.md

 ## Overview

 This is a full-stack MERN (MongoDB, Express, React, Node.js) authentication system.
 It includes user registration, login, protected routes, and logout, using JWT-based authentication and secure HTTP-only cookies.
 The backend is built with Express and MongoDB, while the frontend uses React, Redux Toolkit, and Tailwind CSS.
-It follows modern best practices for handling authentication securely on both client and server sides.
+It follows best practices for handling authentication securely on both client and server sides.
 The project is structured for scalability and can serve as a solid foundation for any MERN-based application.

 ## Features